Emergency Dental Care

 If you believe you are having a dental emergency, please contact us immediately at (201) 339-8019 for a same-day appointment.
 If it is outside of our office hours (M-TH 8 a.m. – 5 p.m) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.

 Dental emergencies follow the same payment guidelines as normal dental practices.
-For a list of our accepted insurance providers, forms of payment, and all other payment information, visit our financial page.Learn More About Financing Your Dental Emergency
+For a list of our accepted insurance providers, forms of payment, and all other payment information, visit our financial page using the button below.Learn More About Financing Your Dental Emergency

 What is a Dental Emergency?